Bikku345/EAD/Practical/Lab2/readme.md

-# How to be a contributor to the open source projects?
+# How to be a contributor to the Open Source Projects?
 <span style="color:#fff; font-family: 'Bebas Neue';" >
 1. Sign into GitHub. <br><br>
 2. Fork the project repository.<br> <br>